How to get started with classes?

 Should I come early to class?

 For your first class, please come 15 minutes early to fill out forms, change and relax.
 We have a lounge with herbal teas, comfy sofas and a library of the latest health magazines for your reading pleasure.
 Some of our clients stay after class to relax and read magazines and enjoy our tranquil setting.
-You are always welcome to drop by even if you’re not taking a class to make use of our living room.
+You are always welcome to drop by even if you’re not taking a class.

 Can I learn Pilates from a DVD or a book?